Your Guide to Fethiye, Türkiye

 The Xanthos ruins are about 60 kilometers from Fethiye for those interested in ancient history and architecture.
 The preserved ruins of the old city, located on a hill near the river Xanthos, are of exceptional magnificence.
 Roman baths, shops, tombs, and a massive theatre are among the ruins.

-You’ll find countless boat trips leaving from both Fethiye and Oludeniz beach fronts, and they’re all very similar.
+You’ll find countless boat trips leaving from both Fethiye and Ölüdeniz Beach beach fronts, and they’re all very similar.
 Before you go, you need to decide whether you want a party-style boat or a chilled-out vibe.
-If you want to party, go for one of the huge pirate-style boats, as they have foam parties, cocktails, and loud music all day.
+If you want to party, go for one of the huge pirate-style boats, as they have foam parties, cocktails, and live music all day.

 This is ideal if you only want to go to Butterfly Valley or you want to spend more than half an hour there, which is all a regular boat trip will allow you before you head to the next spot.

 Calis is located ten minutes from Fethiye town or around half an hour from Oludeniz.
-It’s a great spot to go for the day.
+It’s a fantastic place to go for the day.
 We’ve already mentioned Calis Beach and the sunsets, but the town itself is a nice change from the busy nature of many other local resorts.
 It’s also a little cheaper here for some reason!

-You can enjoy a traditional meal on the beachfront and check out the sunset, or you can walk right down to Fethiye marina if your feet allow it.
+You can enjoy a traditional meal on the beachfront and check out the sunset, or you can take a short walk right down to Fethiye Marina if your feet allow it.

 The Lycian Way is a famous long-distance walking trail that runs from Hisaronu, close to Oludeniz, to Antalya.
 That’s around 520 km long.
 Don’t panic; nobody expects you to walk the whole way, but you can walk just a little and check out the sights along the way.
 Remember to take plenty of water and sun cream with you during the hottest months.